BharatSahlot/shell-osn/README.md

 - **pinfo**: `<optional-pid>`
 - **history**: prints the last 10 commands
 - **discover**: `<target-dir> -d -f <filter>` Search for files/directories recursively in the given directory

-#### Signal Handling

-- Todo: terminating inbuilt commands when recieve a singal

 #### More info